-Now, take a look at a slide show of this work on ArtSlant.
-The site also shows a one-person show he had at the University of California at Berkeley:
+Now, take a look at a movie slideshow with audio by the author of his one-person show at the Worth-Ryder Gallery University of California at Berkeley:

 Texturals from the Medusa, A Walking Book

-You can also look at the sub tabs under Texturals from the Meduas: A Walking Book, a one-person show at UC Berkeley, Worth-Ryder Gallery.
+You can explore further with the sub tabs under Texturals from the Meduas: A Walking Book.

 You can also check under the sub tab on the COLLABORATION PAGE to see some images from: Floodstage at the Memory Theatre—a collaborative effort with sculptor T. J. Mabrey and composer Edmund Campion—exploring the ecotropic relationship between the sky and the earth.
 The work presented models of the precession of the equinox as it is presented in ancient astronomy and myth.
 (Hamlet’s Mill).
 The installation became a minor cause celebre when it was initially censured and closed for some of the content in Campion’s Texturals.
 The ACLU’s successful effort to force the show to reopen is documented in The Americans’ for Freedoms publication on censorship in the U.S. The work was present twice—in a community just North of Austin, TX and at College Station on the Texas A and M campus, where it won the prize for the best art show of that year.

 Campion made a large book (4′ x 3′) of illustrated man-hole covers (with Paul Wintle ) entitle Ground Zero on the Road to Xibalba.
 The book is taken from charcoal rubbings of covers from an old street in Austin, Tx and tells the story of the underworld (the repressed) of modern day society.
 Take a look at it under the sub tab, Ground Zero on the Road to Xibalba (under the main Art menu tab.